newrelic/demo-catalog/tutorials/3_instrument_resource_and_service/README.md

 # Tutorial : How to build a demo: Instrumentation a resource and service

 In this third tutorial we will be creating a deploy configuration that will provision a single resource, install a service on that resource and setup New Relic instrumentation on both.
-All instrumentation is defined in a block called "instrument" within a deployment configuration JSON file.
+All instrumentation is defined in a block call "instrumentations" within a deployment configuration JSON file.
 The demo-deployer will install and setup the New Relic instrumentation using the user configuration credentials you provided in the demo-deployer setup.

 [Example deployment configuration](instrumentation.json):